dylanvanzanten/Angular_testApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## FakeJS Server
+This app has been created together with [Faker.js](https://github.com/marak/Faker.js/).
+When the database.json file is empty use `npm run generate` to generate fake data for the server.
+To start a the fake server use a seperate teminal with `npm run server`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.